 There are more than 72 million tons of grapes all together which means they are roughly 25 million acres of grapes in the world.
 It takes about 1.4kg of grapes (2½ pounds) to produce a single bottle of wine.
 One acre of grapes can produce an average of about 15,000 glasses of wine.
 So, use your maths skills (or a calculator) and times 25 million acres by 15000, and that’s how many glasses of wine you would be able to get if you used up all the grapes in the world!

 The average person eats eight pounds of grapes each year, although I wouldn’t eat all that at once, eating too many grapes can give a laxative effect…

-One grape-vine can grow up to 15½ metres (50 feet long) and can have about 40 clusters of grapes; each grape cluster has an average of 75 grapes.
+One grape-vine can grow up to 15½ meters (50 feet long) and can have about 40 clusters of grapes; each grape cluster has an average of 75 grapes.
 Grapes are made up of 80% water, which make them a low-calorie dessert or snack.
 Raisins (dried grapes) are made up of about 15% water.

 Fresh grapes can be stored in the fridge for two to three days, when kept wrapped up in either a plastic bag or a covered container.

 Grapes are extremely good for your health; they can help to cure problems such as Alzheimer’s disease, asthma, constipation, heart diseases, indigestion, kidney diseases and migraine.
 Eating grapes will also minimise the risk of having a heart attack.

 Well so far this year, I’ve not touched a grape… although after realising the benefits it has, I might go to town and get some, or not.